Cuspate foreland: Formation

 The debate involving how cuspate forelands form is ongoing.
 However, the most widely accepted process of formation involves long shore drift.
 Where longshore drift occurs in opposite directions, two spits merge into a triangular protrusion along a coastline or lakeshore.
 Their formation is also dependent on dominant and prevailing winds working in opposite directions.
 Formation can also occur when waves are diffracted around a barrier.

 Cuspate forelands can form both along coastlines and along lakeshores.
-Those formed along coastlines can be in the lee of an offshore island, along a coastline that has no islands in the vicinity, or at a stream mouth where disposition occurs.
+Those formed along coastlines can be in the lee of an offshore island, along a coastline that has no islands in the vicinity, or at a stream mouth where deposition occurs.

 Formation in narrow straits or on open coastlines

 A cuspate foreland can form in a strait or along a coastline that has no islands or shoals in the area.
 In this case, longshore drift as well as prevailing wind and waves bring sediment together from opposite directions.
 If there is a large angle between the waves and the shoreline, the sediment converges, accumulates, and forms beach ridges.
 Over time, a cuspate foreland forms as a result of continued accretion and progradation.
 An example of this type of cuspate foreland is the one found at Dungeness along the southern coast of Britain.
 This cuspate foreland has formed as a result of the merging of SW waves from the English Channel, and waves from the east from the Strait of Dover.
 Another example is the cuspate foreland found between Awatere River and White Bluffs in Marlborough, New Zealand.
 This foreland has ridges on the eastern and northern sides which face the prominent waves.

 In other circumstances, spits are formed when long shore drift moves beach material down the beach until the coastline makes an abrupt change in direction, leading to the beach material 'spilling over' the corner to create a protrusion.
 This normally occurs across a river mouth.
 In the case of a cuspate foreland, the prevailing wind and a powerful secondary wind in the opposite direction move shingle down the coastline from both directions to a place where the coastline changes, causing a foreland to develop.
 The majority of cuspate forelands are formed over a coastline that juts out into the sea at enough of an angle to allow the drifting beach material to 'spill over' as a result of long shore drift in both directions.